 - Assistant Secretary, Scholarships and Alumni Branch, DFAT (Co-Chair)

-- Jean Martin, Head of Expansion Programs, Oil Search Foundation, Papua New Guinea
+- Jean Martin, Violence Prevention Manager, Oil Search Limited, Papua New Guinea

 - Teretia Tokam, Coordinator, Kiribati Women and Children Support Centre, Kiribati